 Picnic Day 2017 and 2018

 Picnic Day is celebrated in the Northern Territory on the first Monday each August.
-The day is celebrated with horse racing at Hart’s Range, 200 kilometres from Alice Springs, and a railway picnic at Adelaide River.
-Others in the Northern Territory enjoy the day off with a BBQ or social outing.
+In 2017, the holiday is on 7 August.
+The day is celebrated with various activities including horse racing at Hart’s Range and a railway picnic at Adelaide River.

 |2017||7 Aug||Mon||Picnic Day||NT|